Optimal Experimental Design for Reliable Learning of History-Dependent Constitutive Laws: Application: Learning Nonlinear Viscoelasticity

 We consider a reparameterization of the nonlinear viscoelastic constitutive model in \cref{subsec:viscohyper} with two viscous branches and 15 constitutive parameters.
 A two-step procedure, as in \cref{subsec:viscoelastic_setup}, is used.
 This yields a standard normal prior, and the physical parameters are uniformly distributed and defined via a transformation of the prior in \cref{eq:uniform_transform}.

-We describe the physical parameters and justify the associated ranges.
+We describe the physical parameters and justify the associated ranges; see \cref{tab:prior_bound} for a summary.
 First, we set the bound for the equilibrium shear modulus $\mu_{\infty}$ in the logarithmic scale, and the bulk modulus $\kappa$ is set using a distribution on the initial (small-strain) Poisson ratio $\nu$ to enforce near incompressibility:

 The range of the shear modulus is set to keep the overall reaction force of order 1.
 The equilibrium initial fiber stiffness is defined relative to the shear modulus through a logarithmic ratio $\phi_f$, and the stiffening rate is set to a uniform distribution in the logarithmic scale